See all state pages

 Oklahoma Dental Loan Repayment Program

-This is a program designed to increase the number of dentists caring for underserved communities in metropolitan and rural areas.
-Repayment assistance is granted to up to twenty-five Oklahoma-licensed dentists for a two to five year period per dentist.
-The award amount is at least $25,000 per year.
+This is a program designed to increase the number of dentists caring for underserved communities.
+Repayment assistance is granted to Oklahoma-licensed dentists for up to five years for practicing in a professional shortage area.
+The award amount is $25,000 per year.

 Learn more